Search

 2FA for Keeper Vault

-Settings > Enable Two-Factor Authentication
+Enable Two-Factor Authentication

 Text Message Setup:

-Codes will only last for a minute; if you need another code sent, tapSend a new code
+(3) Enter the code that was sent to the phone number you provided.
+Codes will only last for a minute; if you need another code sent, tap Send a new code.

 (4) Backup codes will be shown next.
-If you are unable to receive Two-Factor codes via the phone number you entered, you can enter one of the backup codes listed instead.
+If you are unable to receive two-factor codes via the phone number you entered, you can enter one of the backup codes listed instead.
 Save these codes somewhere safe, and then tap OK to finish.

-Google and Microsoft Authenticator (TOTP) Setup:
+Authenticator App (TOTP) Setup:

-(2) Select how long you want the code to be valid and tap Back
+(2) Select how long you want the code to be valid and tap Back.

-You will be prompted for 2FA every time you login to your Vault unless you select an alternative code duration.
+You will be prompted for 2FA every time you login to your vault unless you select an alternative code duration.
 Business customers may be required to enter the code every login as determined by their Keeper Administrator.

-(3) You will be asked to scan the QR Code or enter your Secret Key in your Authenticator or TOTP app.
+(3) You will be asked to scan the QR Code or enter your secret key in your authenticator or TOTP app.
 Copy the code displayed in Keeper.
-Open Google or Microsoft Authenticator (or whichever app you use for 2FA), and add a TOTP record, pasting in the copied Secret Key.
+Open Google or Microsoft Authenticator (or whichever app you use for 2FA) and add a TOTP record, pasting in the copied Secret Key.

 (4) Return to Keeper and copy or enter the TOTP code provided.